 - A professional learning community with support throughout the school year

 Additionally, kids enrolled in the Boys & Girls Clubs summer camp gain additional opportunities to play with science and get mentorship from caring professionals.

 Science Club Summer Camp is open to 3rd-grade Chicago Public School teachers who work in a school that serves a population with at least 60% free/reduced price lunch.
-Read about last year’s SC2 experience.
+Read about one teacher's SC2 experience here.

 “SC2 provides teachers with a NGSS aligned curriculum, which has been developed and reviewed by CPS students and teachers.
 The instructors are amazingly supportive and knowledgeable, and the program reminded me the NGSS is student driven.” – Kim Bendig, 3rd-grade teacher at McCutcheon School